JaredSun26/jaredsun26.github.io/about.md

 title: About
 permalink: /about/
 ---
+I am working as the system manager at Institute of Transportation Studies at UC Irvine.

-I am a Ph.D candidate major in statistics and transportation engineering at UC Irvine.
-My research focuses on traffic state estimation with heterogeneous data sources.
+I got Ph.D. in transportation engineering and M.S. in Statistics at UC Irvine.
+My research focuses on traffic modeling and traffic data analysis.

 ### More Information